 - Drunk on Milk: At the barn party, one of the barnyard animals is seen getting drunk from drinking the party beverage entitled "Milk & Honey".

 - Dying Moment of Awesome: Let's face it.
 Going out battling coyotes all while playing the Johnny Cash version of "I Won't Back Down" at the same time is an awesome way to die.

 - Early Installment Weirdness: This movie is much more solemn and grim than the subsequent animated series that would follow it.
-It's less of a wacky comedy and more of a dramedy Neo-Western (but you know, with cows.)
+It's more of a combination between a wacky comedy and a dramedy Neo-Western (but you know, with cows.)

 - Excuse Me While I Multitask: Ben can kick coyote ass and play a Tom Petty song in the style of Johnny Cash's cover at the same time.